 The benefit theory was initially developed by Wicksell (1896) and Lindahl (1919).
-Thetheory had being used to elucidate issues such as tax progressivity, business taxes, and taxes on propertyor wealth.
-The benefits theory of taxation strengthens by Cooper (1994) postulated that government should impose taxon a personfounded on the benefits the persons attained from the services (social goods) performed by the government.
-This theory presumed that there is an emblematic associationamid the taxpayers and the government.
-This theory tends to explain the association between tax and economic growth.
-This theory argues the tax proceeds collected by the government ought bereinvested into the sustainability of the nation's advancement via the provision of social amenities, enforcement of law and order.
-Lastly, converting to the feasible tax system that amalgamates both goods tax and individual income tax, concurrently resulting in an optimum consequence for society, have been evaluated by numerous.
+Thetheory had beingused to elucidate issues such as tax progressivity, business taxes, and taxes on propertyor wealth.
+The benefits theory of taxation strengthens by Cooper (1994) postulated that government should impose taxon a personfounded on the benefits the persons attained from the services (social goods) performedby the government.
+This theory presumed that there is an emblematic associationamid the taxpayers andthe government.
+This theory tends to explain the associationbetween tax and economic growth.
+This theory argues the tax proceedscollected by the government ought to bereinvested into the sustainability of the nation's advancement via the provision of social amenities, enforcement of law and order.
+Lastly, converting to the feasible tax system that amalgamates both goods tax and individual income tax, concurrently resulting in an optimum consequence for society, have been evaluated by numerous scholars.
 Specifically, they founded their study on the analysis of Mirrlees (1971) with regard optimal income taxationby accumulationconceivableinfluence of commodity taxation on the economy.
-To be more exact, the study is founded on utility intensificationglitch bearing in mind both consumption of goods and labor supply subject to income restraint, price of numerouskinds of goods as well as capability of labor force.
+To be more exact, the study is founded on utility intensificationglitch, bearing in mindthat both consumption of goods and labor supply are subject to income restraint, price of numerouskinds ofgoods as well as capability of labor force.
 In that manner having leisureliness also considered as being one of the products with its price being equivalent to hourly wage of the labor, since one needs to forgo one hour salary in order to receive additional hour of relaxation time.
-Atkinson and Stiglitz (1976) argue that product taxes can be equivalent to zilch and employment of only income tax is sufficient to meet welfare to get the most out of its set goal.
-Precisely, the outcomes are grounded on the taxation of inborncapability of persons, however in the condition of separation, immaterialinfluence of product taxation on consumers buying pattern is discovered.
-Otherwise, it also can be implicitstated that a certain cluster of products that are being chosenover other categories of products by consumers, who are supplying more working hours, needs to pay higher tax.
-This is primarilybecause thepositive association between marginal rate of replacement of a commodity and labor because labor supply upsurges, other being equivalent.
-Moreover, Mirrlees (1976) emphasize that the certain kind of goods that are being more preferred by those workers with highest ability should be taxes the most with the highest rates.
-Alternatively, Christiansen (1984) made slightly different approach with respect to combined optimal taxation structure by considering income taxation and commodity taxation jointly. in particular, he elucidate that it should be structured in two stages.
+Atkinson and Stiglitz (1976) argue that product taxes can be equivalent to zilch and employment of only income tax is sufficient to meet welfare and to get the most out ofits set goal.
+Precisely, the outcomes are grounded on the taxation of inborncapability of persons.
+In the condition of separation, immaterialinfluence of product taxation on consumers buying pattern is discovered.
+Otherwise, it also can be implicitly stated that a certain clusterof products that are being chosenover other categories of products by consumers, who are supplying more working hours, needs to pay higher tax.
+This is primarily because the positive association between marginal rate of replacement of a commodity and labor because labor supply upsurges, other being equivalent.
+Moreover, Mirrlees(1976) emphasize that the certain kind of goods that are being more preferred by those workers with highest ability should be taxes the most with the highest rates.
+Alternatively, Christiansen (1984) made slightly different approach with respect to combined optimal taxation structure by considering income taxation and commodity taxation jointly.
+The author particularly elucidates that taxcan be structured in two categories.
 First stage is the economy with the most advantageous income taxation systemdevoid of any commodity taxes.
-The second stage, involves product taxation and ascertain its influence on the wellbeing of households by preserving the tax revenue continuous.
+The second category, involves product taxation and ascertain itsinfluence on the wellbeing of households by preserving the tax revenue continuous.